itsleesimpson/itsleesimpson.github.io/projects.md

 ## Comcast, Watchable, 2015

 Over the space of 10 months a team at ustwo worked in collaboration with Comcast to design and develop Watchable, a short form video platform for iOS, web and TV.
 As product lead I helped establish the core concept and cross platform strategy.
-Watchable

-1. [‘Comcast Launches Watchable: Can Web Video Help Save Cable TV?’]() _by_ Todd Spangler, Variety
+1. [‘Comcast Launches Watchable: Can Web Video Help Save Cable TV?’](http://variety.com/2015/digital/news/comcast-watchable-launch-1201604855/) _by_ Todd Spangler, Variety

 </div>